 He was a retired U.S. Navy captain on a business trip to New York City from his home in Litchfield, Conn.
 He had acted strange the previous week, and some of his actions couldn’t be explained.
-Just as his ferry was about to leave from a Bridgeport dock, a pistol shot was heard and a policeman found Colvocoresses dying in the street.
+Just as his ferry was about to leave from a Bridgeport dock, witnesses heard a pistol shot and a policeman found Colvocoresses dying in the street.

 There were so many strange aspects to his death that some thought he committed suicide.
 Others said it was impossible for a man of Colvocoresses’ state of mind and character to take his own life.

-George Colvocoresses was born Oct.
+He was born Oct.
 22, 1816 in Chios, Greece.
 During the Greek War of Independence, the Turks massacred the Chios islanders and sold six-year-old George Colvocoresses into slavery.
-His father ransomed him and sent him to the United States to be educated.
-He was one of about 40 Greek orphans sent to the United States for adoption.
+His father ransomed him and sent him to the United States for an education.
+He was one of about 40 Greek orphans sent for adoption to the United States after the war.

 He served on the Wilkes Expedition, a four-year exploration of the Pacific Ocean.
-The expedition was a milestone in American science, and Colvocoresses wrote a book about it, Four Years in a Government Exploring Expedition.
+Colvocoresses wrote a book about the expedition, a milestone in American science.
+He called it Four Years in a Government Exploring Expedition.
 Colvos Passage, a tidal strait in Puget Sound, was named in his honor.

 He had an umbrella, $8,000 in cash inside a carpet bag and a cane with a sword in it.
-He went to a hotel hoping to eat dinner, but the kitchen was closed and he went to a restaurant instead.
+In addition, he may have had securities worth $80,000.
+He went to a hotel hoping to eat dinner, but the kitchen had closed and he went to a restaurant instead.
 Then he went back to the hotel to return a key he had mistakenly taken the previous week, stopped at a drug store to buy paper and envelopes and then headed toward the dock.

 He never made it.
 He was found dying on busy Clinton Street.